Priory Pembroke Academy

 It opened under its current name in September 2017, under The Priory Federation of Academies.
 It was named for William Marshal, 1st Earl of Pembroke.

 History

 Secondary modern school

-Cherry Willingham Secondary Modern School was built during 1964–65, and opened in 1965 to serve the villages of Cherry Willingham, Reepham, Fiskerton, Greetwell, Langworth and Nettleham.
+Cherry Willingham Secondary Modern School was built during 1964–65, and opened in 1965 to serve the villages of Cherry Willingham, Reepham, Fiskerton, Greetwell, Langworth, Nettleham, Apley, Bullington, Barlings, Fulnetby, Goltho, Holton cum Beckering, Newball, Rand, Scothern, Stainfield, Stainton by Langworth, Sudbrooke, and Wragby.
+It would be for 270.

+Right from the start, Nettleham people did not want to go to the school, and neither did Wragby, who questioned if GCE courses would be possible.
+After many complaints in January 1962, Wragby was removed from the plan.
+It would cost £132,904.
+The plan was approved at the end of April 1962.

 The school replaced the old secondary school that was sited at Fiskerton and many of the teachers who taught at Fiskerton transferred to Cherry Willingham.
+The first headteacher was Jock Borthwick, appointed in In October 1964.
+He had been a maths teacher at High Holme Secondary Modern in Louth since 1956.
+It was officially opened on Monday 25 October 1965 by John Scupham, who attended the De Aston School.

-The first headteacher was Jock Borthwick.
-Pupils who passed the 11 plus examination and went on to a grammar school, went either to Lincoln or to De Aston School in Market Rasen.
+Pupils who passed the eleven-plus examination and went on to a grammar school, went either to Lincoln or to De Aston School in Market Rasen.
 This situation continued until 1974, when the education system was reformed through the Local Government Act 1972, after which administration of the school was transferred from Lindsey Education Committee to Lincolnshire County Council.

+In 1970, Lindsey County Council decided to enlarge the school, so that people from Scothern would go there, and not to the William Farr School.
+In 1970 O-level courses were introduced in two subjects, and the school would go comprehensive by 1974.